VisionLearningGroup/visda-2019-public/semisupervised/README.md

 # Semi-supervised domain adaptation repository for VisDA 2019 Challenge

+## Note
+We have changed a codalab competition website because the codalab website experienced a major crash.
+The new page is here [codalab](https://competitions.codalab.org/competitions/20257).

 ## Introduction
 This repository is for VisDA 2019 Semi-supervised Domain Adaptation track.
 Please note that this repo is for validation phase, so you need to modify some part